castacks/config_helper/README.md

 To illustrate what happens when we run the example, we use an image to show the relationship among all the input configuration files and the final configurations that get generated for different purposes.
-On a high level, key events are marked on the image and listed as follows:
+On a high level, key events are marked on the image and listed as follows (Click the image for the original resolution):

 - Different sets of configuration files are used for training (1) and validation (2).
 - Base configurations are merged before sweeping and embedding (3).
 - Sweep configurations are merged before sweeping (4).
-- A sweep variable make different keys share the same value (5, in_chs).
+- A sweep variable makes different keys share the same value (5, in_chs).
 - A key chain overrides a specific key-value pair (6, feature_extractor, data for validation).
 - Sweep can be done using embedded configuration (7).
-- An embedded configuration is first expanded (8) before merging (9) with other configuration.
+- An embedded configuration is first expanded (8) before merging (9) with another configuration.
-- New key-value pair can be added by merging (10).
+- A new key-value pair can be added by merging (10).

 ![example](./doc/example.png)

-In this example, for training, the `batch_size` is set to be 32 and `in_chs` is 3.
+In this example, for training, the `batch_size` is set to 32 and `in_chs` is 3.
 For validation, we use a new dataset path with a new variable `special_arg`, `batch_size` = 1, `in_chs` = 1, and `drop_last` = False.
-By having this configuration hierachy, if the developer wants to change the model specification in the base configuration, e.g., the `classifier`.
-Then all future validation will automatically have this change without changing the confiugration set up.
+By having this configuration hierarchy, if the developer wants to change the model specification in the base configuration, e.g., the `classifier`.
+Then all future validation will automatically have this change without changing the configuration set up.

 # Contact

+Yaoyu Hu